 - the ability of GenOn Energy, Inc. (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc.), a wholly owned subsidiary of NRG Energy, Inc., and its subsidiaries to satisfy their obligations to us, including indemnity obligations, or obligations in connection with the contractual arrangements pursuant to which we are their guarantor; - the outcome of litigation brought by or against us; - our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s pension and postretirement benefit plans; - our potential business strategies, including restructurings, joint ventures and acquisitions or dispositions of assets or businesses, which we cannot assure you will be completed or will have the anticipated benefits to us; - acquisition and merger activities involving us or our competitors; - future economic conditions in regional and national markets and their effect on sales, prices and costs; - the performance of Enable, the amount of cash distributions we receive from Enable, and the value of our interest in Enable, and factors that may have a material impact on such performance, cash distributions and value, including certain of the factors specified above and: - the integration of the operations of the businesses we contributed to Enable with those contributed by OGE Energy Corp.
-(OGE) and affiliates of ArcLight Capital Partners, LLC (ArcLight); - the achievement of anticipated operational and commercial synergies and expected growth opportunities, and the successful implementation of its business plan; - competitive conditions in the midstream industry, and actions taken by Enable's customers and competitors, including the extent and timing of the entry of additional competition in the markets served by Enable; - the timing and extent of changes in the supply of natural gas and associated commodity prices, particularly prices of natural gas and NGLs, the competitive effects of the available pipeline capacity in the regions served by Enable, and the effects of geographic and seasonal commodity price differentials, including the effects of these circumstances on re-contracting available capacity on Enable's interstate pipelines; - the demand for natural gas, NGLs and transportation and storage services; - changes in tax status; - access to growth capital; and - the availability and prices of raw materials for current and future construction projects; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2013, which is incorporated herein by reference, and in Item 1A of Part II of this Quarterly Report on Form 10-Q and other reports we file from time to time with the Securities and Exchange Commission.
+(OGE) and affiliates of ArcLight Capital Partners, LLC (ArcLight); - the achievement of anticipated operational and commercial synergies and expected growth opportunities, and the successful implementation of its business plan; - competitive conditions in the midstream industry, and actions taken by Enable's customers and competitors, including the extent and timing of the entry of additional competition in the markets served by Enable; - the timing and extent of changes in the supply of natural gas and associated commodity prices, particularly prices of natural gas and NGLs, the competitive effects of the available pipeline capacity in the regions served by Enable, and the effects of geographic and seasonal commodity price differentials, including the effects of these circumstances on re-contracting available capacity on Enable's interstate pipelines; - the demand for natural gas, NGLs and transportation and storage services; - environmental and other governmental regulations, including the availability of drilling permits and the regulation of hydraulic fracturing; - changes in tax status; - access to growth capital; and - the availability and prices of raw materials for current and future construction projects; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2013 and in Item 1A of Part II of the Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, which are incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.